dhaneshvar/devdocs/source/designers-guide/find-smarty-blocks/index.md

 ---

 ## Introducing
 In the following we'll guide throught the process on how to find smarty blocks in the template files of Shopware.
-It's not always as easy as it seems like but there are some tips which should finding the necessary block as easy as possible.
+It's not always as easy as it seems like but there are some tips which should make finding the necessary block as easy as possible.

 ## Anatomy of Shopware - A templater's perspective.
 First of all, we would like to start with the anatomy of Shopware.
 If you understand the structure of the system, you know where you have to search for a block.